-My art is a journey of cultural memories and life experiences fueled by passion and raw emotion.
-My large color canvases show the influence of my Spanish heritage and early 20th Century Spanish painters, Street Art and Abstract Expressionists.
-My smaller black and white works refer directly to the emotions we all feel, “some” portraying our socio-political situation with gestural figures or animals who share our predicament.
-Animal characteristic's serve as metaphors exemplifying pain, love, sorrow, joy, anxiety and anger.
-My goal is to present images illustrating the human condition and all its complexity.
+Art has taken me on a journey through my cultural memories and life experiences fueled by emotion and the passion for my craft.
+My color canvases show the influence of my Spanish heritage as well as early 20th century Spanish painters.
+My black and white works refer to emotions we feel and often portray our socio-political situations expressed through gestural figures or animals who share their predicament with us.
+Animals serve as metaphors to exemplify our pain, love, sorrow, joy, anxiety and anger.
+My goal is to present images illustrating the human condition and its complexity.

-My process is ritualistic.
-Creating works of art I achieve a meditative state; my sense of time is suspended, while my focus returns me to the pleasure I felt as a child in Newark, filling my walls with color.
-Whether I'm working with color or creating monochrome collage paintings, I look forward to the visceral experience of painting by building the surface layers, I illustrate real and imagined situations.
-The act of painting is an avenue that delivers ideas from my center to a tangible surface.
+My sense of time is suspended while working and my focus allows me to reflect on my ideas to complete each piece.
+Whether I'm working with color or creating black and white collage pieces, I look forward to the visceral experience of building mix media layers to illustrate real and imagined situations.
+The act of painting is an avenue delivering my ideas from my center to a tangible surface.